Sprintec: Cost, Effectiveness and Side Effects

 Does Sprintec cause weight gain?

 Like most modern birth control pills, this medication lacks estrogen levels that are high enough to cause weight gain.
 Some people may gain 1-4 pounds in the first month of using Sprintec, but those pounds will usually go away quickly because these few potential pounds are usually water weight, not fat.
 Hormonal birth control contains estrogen, which increases water retention and insulin levels.
 Holding more water means gaining more weight, but these pounds will usually flush away with your first period.
-Read more about birth control and weight again.
+Read more about birth control and weight gain.

 What medications does Sprintec interact with?